edwardvercoe/stuart-dickson-produce/notes/init-assessment.md

 ### Outdated Dependencies

-- Several core dependencies have been updated:
+- All core dependencies have been updated to their latest versions:
   - ✅ Tailwind CSS (Updated to v4)
   - ✅ Next.js (Updated to 15.2.2)
   - ✅ React (Updated to 19.0.0)